openid-connect-4-identity-assurance-1_0 November 2024

 To request verified claims, the verified_claims element is added to the userinfo or the id_token element of the claims parameter.

 Since verified_claims contains the effective claims about the end-user in a nested claims element, the syntax is extended to include expressions on nested elements as follows.
 The verified_claims element includes a claims element, which in turn includes the desired claims as keys.
 For each claim, the value is either null (default), or an object.
-The object may contain restrictions using value or values as defined in [OpenID] and/or the essential or purpose keys as described below.
+The object may contain restrictions using value or values as defined in [OpenID] and/or the essential key as described below.
 An example is shown in the following:

 {